andrevidela/Research-report/Thesis/index.md

 rigSafe _ _ = pure ()
 ```

-You can see that the pattern matching doesn’t spell out the relation between the first and the second argument.
+You can see that pattern matching doesn’t spell out the relation between the first and the second argument.
 However, the same program can be refactored using an ordering on a generic semiring:

 ```haskell
 rigSafe : Semiring r => r -> r -> Core ()